simopunkc/final-project-generasi-gigih/Readme.md

 # Problem description
 Developing a social media application which can be used to share information with other people.
 This application will only be used by people that work in a certain company so they cannot use existing public social media.
+The application will be an API-only application.

 # setup
 apt-get update -y && apt-get upgrade -y && apt-get dist-upgrade -y